Aveej17/Aveej17/README.md

 - 👋 Hi, I’m @Aveej17
-- 👀 I’m interested in ...machinelearning
+- 👀 I’m interested in ...Java Development
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...SpringBoot
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...jeevaboobathi1718@gmail.com